gspimentel/RbAlonsozanaPimentel/README.md

 Topic: Hallyu Wave
 Title:

-1. aspects of hallyu wave
+1. All About the Hallyu Wave
-2. effects/ how it became famous
+2. Aspects of the Hallyu Wave
-3. kpop vs ppop
+3. How It Got Famous
-4.
+4. Kpop VS Ppop
-5.
+5. Sources